CNSC Conflict of Interest Policy

 Directive: The CNSC Directive on Reporting and Managing Financial Conflicts of Interest.
 This directive provides direction and instructions on reportable assets and liabilities.

-Employees: Persons employed by the CNSC, appointed to indeterminate or term positions and who work on a full-time or part-time basis.
+Employees: Persons employed by the CNSC appointed to indeterminate or term positions and who work on a full-time or part-time basis.

 Family member: Father, mother (or stepfather, stepmother or foster parent), brother, sister, spouse (including common-law spouse resident with the employee), child (including child of common-law spouse), stepchild or ward of the employee, grandparent, grandchild, father-in-law, mother-in-law, and relative permanently residing in the employee’s household or with whom the employee permanently resides.